hyperledger-archives/sawtooth-rfcs/text/0000-add-peers-in-runtime.md

 # Drawbacks
 [drawbacks]: #drawbacks

-- The proposed solution does not provide any information on the status of new peers.
-It just returns immediately if a request does not break the conditions specified in the previous chapter.
-- It does not specify any connection retry policies leaving it to the existing peering implementation.
+- The proposed solution does not specify any connection retry policies leaving it to the existing peering implementation.

 # Rationale and alternatives
 [alternatives]: #alternatives